 The United States Grand Prix, which will be held on the Indianapolis circuit, becomes the most important race in Formula 1 and Michael Schumacher is the maximum human expression of motor racing.
-It is America, a country of large spaces and absolute superlatives.
+This is America, a country of wide-open spaces and absolute superlatives.
 F1 arrives, something which nobody cares about for the rest of the year, and the party begins.
-Thursday 16 June 2005 Michael Schumacher speaks from a stage inside the racetrack, the crowd listens and asks questions.
-It's like being on the set of a Hollywood film: "Michael, is it true that McLaren boss Ron Dennis asked to contest only sixteen Grands Prix instead of nineteen?"
+Thursday, June 16, 2005, Michael Schumacher speaks from a stage inside the racetrack, the crowd listens and asks questions.
+It is like being on the set of a Hollywood film: "Michael, is it true that McLaren boss Ron Dennis asked to hold only sixteen Grands Prix instead of nineteen?"
 Asks a gentleman from Wisconsin with a big cowboy hat.
-And the audience screams boo, because it doesn't want to hear about cuts.
+And the audience screams boo because it does not want to hear about cuts.
 Schumacher gets into the part:

-"If he wants to run sixteen times, let him do it".
+"If he wants to race sixteen times, let him do it".

-Only in the United States is the athlete most reluctant to interviews being questioned by a thousand people possible.
-There is the complicity of the sponsor (the Bridgestone tire specialists), but it is always an event.
+Only in the United States can the most reluctant athlete to do interviews be questioned by a thousand people.
+There is the complicity of the sponsor (the Bridgestone tyre specialists) but it is always an event.
 Unfiltered, sometimes embarrassing questions.
 Do you have any pets, apart from Barrichello?
-Frost.
+Silence.
 The moderator corrects the question.
 Do you have cats?

 "No, no cats.
-Three dogs and some horses, which my wife Corinna likes so much".
+Three dogs and some horses, which my wife Corinna loves so much".

-After achieving P2 in Canada, the German driver spent three days on a ranch in Nevada with his wife and children Gina, Maria and Mick.
-In Indianapolis he is in excellent shape and with one goal: to win.
+After finishing P2 in Canada, the German driver spent three days on a ranch in Nevada with his wife and children Gina, Maria and Mick.
+In Indianapolis, he comes in excellent shape and with one goal: to win.
 In Montreal, Ferrari occupied the bottom two steps of the podium.

 "That's true, but I have to be honest.
 Under normal conditions, without all those retirements, I would have finished fifth".